-8. Select the 'Peak Detector' tab (Figure 23).
+9. Select the 'Peak Detector' tab (Figure 23).
 You will need to optimize these settings.
 In-house validation should be performed.

 - 1. Select full range or partial range for the analysis range.
 When using a partial range, choose an appropriate analysis range based on your data.
 Choose a start point after the primer peak and just before the first defined internal lane standard peak to help ensure proper sizing of the internal lane standard. - 2.
 The peak amplitude thresholds are the minimum peak heights at which the software will call a peak.
 Individual laboratories should determine their peak amplitude thresholds from internal validation studies. - 3.
-The normalization box can be checked or unchecked. - 4.
-The peak window size shown in Figure 23 is not the default setting.
-It has been changed to 11 from the default value of 15.
-This ensures that the software can resolve alleles in the ladder that are 1 base apart for the larger loci such as D1S1656, D12S391 and D2S441. - 9.
+The normalization box can be checked or unchecked. - 10.
 Select the 'Peak Quality' tab.
 You may change the settings for peak quality.

-Note: For Steps 9 and 10, see the GeneMapper® ID-X user's manual for more information.
-The settings in Steps 9 and 10 should be based on the results of your internal validation.
+Note: For Steps 10 and 11, see the GeneMapper® ID-X user's manual for more information.

-- 10. Select the 'SQ & GQ Settings' tab.
-You may change these settings. - 11.
-Select Save to save the new analysis method. - 12.
-Select Done to exit the GeneMapper® ID-X Manager.
+11. Select the 'SQ & GQ Settings' tab.
+You may change these settings.

+- 12. Select Save to save the new analysis method. - 13.
+Select Done to exit the GeneMapper[®] ID-X Manager.